jonaskay/flashover-middleman/source/2019-01-20-my-response-to-bad-ideas.html.markdown

 These days, this is how I try to remember to construct my response to ideas that aren't made for me: I can criticize and point out possible problems but at some point I have to show a thumbs-up for the idea.
 I won't promise that I will be a customer or a strong proponent for the idea but at the end of my response I will urge the person to take concrete steps towards turning the idea into a reality.
 I imagine pointing my index finger towards the door and saying "go get 'em tiger!"

-First a thumbs-up, then an index finger and a word of encouragement.
+First a thumbs-up, then a pointing gesture and a word of encouragement.
 In most cases, it's the best advice I can give.